-I remember a couple of years ago reading a story about Stefano Ricci, the eponymous Italian clothing house and its founder.
+I remember reading a story a couple of years ago about Stefano Ricci, the eponymous Italian clothing house and its founder.

 The New York Times profile started in about as a ridiculous manner as any story: